powsybl/powsybl-core/docs/user/itools/index.md

 ### Install from the binaries

-It is possible to directly use the executable tool from the `powsybl-distribution` repository.
-For this follow these steps:
+To use the executable tool provided with the `powsybl-distribution` repository, follow these steps:
-- Download the zip folder from the [powSyBl-distribution latest version release](https://github.com/powsybl/powsybl-distribution/releases)
+- Download the zip folder from the latest released version of [powsybl-distribution](https://github.com/powsybl/powsybl-distribution/releases)
 - Unzip the downloaded package
 - You can then add `<INSTALL_DIR>/powsybl-distribution-<LATEST_VERSION>/bin` to your environment variable `PATH`.

 ### Install from the sources

-It is possible to generate the tool from the sources.
-For this follow these steps:
+To generate the executable tool from the sources, follow these steps:
 - Download the [powsybl-distribution](https://github.com/powsybl/powsybl-distribution) sources
-- You can checkout on the latest stable version thanks to the tag
+- Checkout the latest stable version by referencing the tag
 - Generate the executable with the maven command

 ```